 Any employer or insurance carrier who refuses or neglects to submit required forms, records, and reports as may be necessary for the proper handling or adjudication of a claim is liable for a penalty of not less than ten dollars nor more than one hundred dollars for each refusal or neglect.
 The fine provided in this section may be assessed by the commission with the right of review and appeal as in other cases.

 HISTORY: 1962 Code Section 72-503; 1952 Code Section 72-503; 1942 Code Section 7035-69; 1936 (39) 1231; 1980 Act No. 318, Section 9; 1981 Act No. 27, Section 1; 1986 Act No. 366, eff April 11, 1986.

 SECTION 42-19-40.
 Records shall not be public.

 The records of the commission, in so far as they refer to accidents, injuries and settlements, shall not be open to the public, but only to parties satisfying the commission of their interest in such records and of the right to inspect them.

 HISTORY: 1962 Code Section 72-504; 1952 Code Section 72-504; 1942 Code Section 7035-69; 1936 (39) 1231.

 SECTION 42-19-50.
 Penalty for failing to file report of insurance coverage.

-Every insurance carrier providing coverage under the Workers' Compensation law shall file a report of coverage with the Industrial Commission within thirty days from the inception date of the policy on forms prescribed by the Commission.
+Every insurance carrier providing coverage under the Workers' Compensation law shall file a report of coverage with the Workers' Compensation Commission within thirty days from the inception date of the policy on forms prescribed by the commission.